Joining my EU/ EEA spouse or registered partner

 - 2 fully biometric passport photos, 35 x 45 mm, no older than three months.
 Digitally altered passport photos cannot be accepted.

-- Original marriage/ partnership/ civil union certificate - If issued outside Germany, the EU or the UK documents need be legalised or apostilled as applicable.
+- Original marriage/ civil/ registered partnership certificate - If issued outside Germany, the EU or the UK documents need be legalised or apostilled as applicable.

 Any document in a language other than German, English or French needs to be translated into one of these languages by a certified or sworn translator.